KuronekoLqwq/DigitalDesignandComputerArch/README.md

 # DigitalDesignandComputerArch
-My lab for DDCA@ETHz.
+My lab answers for DDCA@ETHz.

-Plan to finish before 2024/5/28.

-It's a great course for students in their sophmore or junior, with a basis of digital circuits, aiming to digital IC design.
+It's an appropriate course for students in their sophmore or junior, with a basis of digital circuits, aiming to digital IC design.

-Download specified lab and see the readme.txt for design&testing ideas and some tricky issues for each lab.
+Download specified labs and see the readme.txt for design&testing ideas and some tricky issues for each lab.

 Ref: https://safari.ethz.ch/digitaltechnik/spring2022/doku.php?id=start